dsamist/dsamist/README.md

 📚 Outside of my professional pursuits, I have a passion for reading and travelling.
 I also love volunteering for NGOs to visit the vulnerables in the community, spending time with them and giving them the message of hope.

 ## Connect with Me
 🔗 You can find me on [LinkedIn](https://www.linkedin.com/in/samuel-eneojo-emmanuel-b78a18b9/), check me out on my [personal profile](http://dsamist.me/), or here on GitHub!
-Let's work together and make the amazing projects with cloud native solutions.
+Let's work together and make amazing projects with cloud native solutions.